ai-mindset/ai-mindset.github.io/_posts/2025-03-26-remote-office-not-required.md

 1. **Overlap Time**: Ensure team members have at least 4 hours of overlap in their workdays to allow for real-time collaboration when needed.
 2. **Screen Sharing**: Use tools like WebEx, GoToMeeting, or Join.me to collaborate visually, making it feel more like sitting side-by-side.
 3. **Transparent Documentation**: Make information accessible to everyone regardless of time zone, eliminating bottlenecks.
 Basecamp, their project management tool, was designed specifically with this in mind.
 4. **Virtual Water Cooler**: Create spaces for casual conversation to maintain company culture and social connections.
 The authors used Campfire, their web-based chat service, for this purpose.
-While Campfire was discontinued as a standalone product, it was recently relaunched in 2024 as part of their ONCE line—allowing users to purchase and self-host the software on their own servers rather than subscribing to a SaaS model.
+While Campfire was discontinued as a standalone product, it was recently relaunched in 2024 as part of their ONCE line - allowing users to purchase and self-host the software on their own servers rather than subscribing to a SaaS model.

 ### Navigating Legal and Financial Considerations